 Keith: So what is your take on what the future of marketing video is?

 Emily: OK.
 I think the future of marketing video is going to be an immersive experience with virtual reality.
 I think people are going to be using virtual reality a lot more often than we see.
-I feel like it’s been like a slow start, but I feel like once it’s like available, a lot less expensive to a lot of people, it’s going to exponentially rise.
+I feel like it’s been like a slow start, but I feel like once it’s available, a lot less expensive to a lot of people, it’s going to exponentially rise.
 And I think a lot of people are going to use it for clothing, like you’re going to be able to like try on and see what you look like wearing certain clothes.
 I think you’re going to be able to walk around your house and see what color paint you want to put on your walls or the furniture you want in there.

 Keith: This is like augmented reality.

 Emily: Yeah.
-And you’re going to be able to like watch videos too or like commercials for movies like you’re going to be able to be in the trailer.
+And you’re going to be able to watch videos too or like commercials for movies like you’re going to be able to be in the trailer.
 And I think that’s it’s just going to be so much more immersive.
 That’s the future of it.

 Keith: Yeah I can definitely see that.
-That’s one of those areas where, it’s like looking at lithium ion batteries.
+That’s one of those areas where it’s like looking at lithium ion batteries.
 Lithium ion batteries, for years, people had these ideas about portable technology and what you can do with it.
 And because they didn’t have batteries that worked very well, like nickel cadmium batteries, they didn’t have enough charge for long enough to be any portable technology useful.
-Lithium ion batteries come around, they were rechargeable, they had enough amperage in a small space, that’s where you get mobile phones, and all your camera batteries, and everything else like that.
+Lithium ion batteries came around, they were rechargeable, they had enough amperage in a small space, that’s where you get mobile phones, and all your camera batteries, and everything else like that.
 So that one little leap changes everything.

 Keith: So again, with virtual reality technology I think it’s just a matter of giving the processing power and the imaging down to a small enough size with a smaller footprint.
 And being able to offer it at a certain price point.
-And once you hit that tipping point, it’s going be huge and the next thing you know, it’s going be just giant a giant river of augmented reality.
+And once you hit that tipping point, it’s going to be huge and the next thing you know, it’s going be just a giant river of augmented reality.

 Emily: You’re going to be doing an augmented reality everywhere.

-Keith: It’s going look weird without it.
+Keith: It’s going to look weird without it.